 Despite being so young and unaware of the true impact, there were many sombre days after where we tried to process such a catastrophic event despite it not being on our immediate doorstep.
-It has, with no great surprise, been evidenced that even those who witnessed the attacks on media ended up feeling the same trauma symptoms than those who were present.
+It has, with no great surprise, been evidenced that even those who witnessed the attacks on media ended up feeling the same trauma symptoms as those who were present.

-The psychological impact of 9/11 was initially colossal, with many Americans facing feelings of insecurity, anger, distress; and showing symptoms of Post-Traumatic Stress Disorder – a mental illness that can bring about debilitating and harrowing symptoms.
+The psychological impact of 9/11 was initially colossal, with many Americans facing feelings of insecurity, anger, distress, and showing symptoms of posttraumatic stress disorder – a mental illness that can bring about debilitating and harrowing symptoms.
 While initial symptoms of PTSD will naturally occur in the immediate aftermath of a trauma event and diminish over time as our brain digests this new upsetting memory, for some the suffering will continue.

 Collective trauma is a fitting description to explain how a large mass of people can each be affected in incidents that may not even happen where they are located.

-A huge proportion of research is invested into trying to understand how we identify ourselves and how we adjust to changes, whether big or small.
-When this is altered in a way that is destructive, it is bound to be difficult to accept our new-found place in the world.
+A huge proportion of research is invested in trying to understand how we identify ourselves and how we adjust to changes, whether big or small.
+When this is altered in a way that is destructive, it is bound to be difficult to accept our newfound place in the world.

 Let’s not forget the impact these events can have on vulnerable children who are still learning each and every day.
 The Royal College of Psychiatrists revealed there had been a big increase in young people seeking support in recent months due to the Manchester and London attacks.
-Also, it was reported that around 80 police officers and firefighters are seeking help for post-traumatic stress every day and two have taken their own lives, as they struggle to cope with events such as the recent terror attacks and the Grenfell fire.
+Also, it was reported that around 80 police officers and firefighters are seeking help for posttraumatic stress every day and two have taken their own lives, as they struggle to cope with events such as the recent terror attacks and the Grenfell fire.